robymes/azure-webapp-container-demo/README.md

 - **Access Denied**: Ensure Managed Identity has AcrPull role
 - **Image Not Found**: Verify image was pushed successfully with `az acr repository list`
 - **Authentication Issues**: Check ACR admin user is enabled if using basic auth
-- **Network Issues**: Verify ACR and App Service are in same region
+- **Network Issues**: Verify ACR and Container Apps are in same region

 For detailed troubleshooting, see [`CONTAINER-REGISTRY-GUIDE.md`](azure-scripts/CONTAINER-REGISTRY-GUIDE.md).